MouseHu/QRNG/README.md

 # QRNG
-An AI suite used to find pattern in random numbers, especially for Quantum Random Numbers
+An AI suite used to find the pattern in random numbers, especially for Quantum Random Number Generators